reckonsys/pgorm/README.md

 # pgorm

-An ambitious PostgreSQL ORM in pure python using dataclasses, type hints, asyncio
+An ambitious PostgreSQL ORM in pure python 3.7+ using asyncio, dataclasses & type hints

 # Why pgORM?